-The University of Tennessee has four campuses (at Knoxville, Martin, Memphis, and Chattanooga), with 33 colleges, schools and divisions, all of which constitute a single Institution.
+The University of Tennessee has five main campuses (at Knoxville, Martin, Health Science Center, Chattanooga and Southern), and the services, programs and activities provided therein constitute a single Institution.
 The Tennessee Board of Regents system includes 6 universities, 13 community colleges, and 27 colleges of applied technology, all of which constitute a single Institution.
 The colleges of applied technology are not permitted to borrow from the Authority.

 Qualified Zone Academy Bond Program.
 The QZAB program is a capital financing program originally authorized by the federal government.
 The borrowers under the QZAB program are local government units that borrow on behalf of local education agencies that are governed by the Tennessee Department of Education.
 A total of 16 local education agencies have participated in the QZAB program.
-As of June 30, 2019, Hamilton County Schools, Humboldt City Schools, Knox County Schools, Lincoln County Schools, Memphis City Schools, Scott County Schools, and Unicoi County Schools had paid their debt in full.
+As of June 30, 2021, all borrowers had paid their debt in full.